solid/solid-spec/README.md

 WebID-TLS is currently the preferred authentication mechanism in SoLiD.

+***Important: Javascript clients must set the XHR flag `withCredentials` to true when making authenticated requests, in order to force browsers to send the client certificate.
+For example, Firefox will not send the client certificate unless this flag is set to true.***

 More information on WebID-TLS can be found here: http://www.w3.org/2005/Incubator/webid/spec/tls/.

 ### WebID-RSA